greydanus/greydanus.github.io/_posts/2026-07-20-pointer-theory.md

 [^fn4]: I encourage the reader to look for other approaches -- and let me know if they find any.

 [^fn5]: There are other nonlocal theories of quantum mechanics.
 The most well known of these is [Bohmian mechanics](https://en.wikipedia.org/wiki/De_Broglie%E2%80%93Bohm_theory).
 But unlike Bohmian mechanics, Pointer theory says that the mechanics of entanglement live outside of the universe/simulation, there are no "quantum-mechanical forces" or "complex and subtle inner structure" (Bohm and Hiley, _The undivided universe: An ontological interpretation of quantum theory_) to particles, and physical properties such as mass are not delocalized/smeared across vast regions of space (Brown et al 1995 _Bohm particles and their detection in the light of neutron interferometry_).
-Instead, it uses a simulation ansatz and does its best to balance the triple concerns of 1) strictly enforcing conservation laws 2) simulating everything in a massively parallel manner, and 3) maximizing computational efficiency.
+Instead, it uses a simulation thought experiment and does its best to balance the triple concerns of 1) strictly enforcing conservation laws 2) simulating everything in a massively parallel manner, and 3) maximizing computational efficiency.

-[^fn6]: Though if there is a correction needed to the ansatz, that correction cannot change the core empirical predictions of the theory, as these are reliably excellent.
+[^fn6]: Though if there is a correction needed to the thought experiment, that correction cannot change the core empirical predictions of the theory, as these are reliably excellent.